CDC recommends vaccinated people wear masks indoors in areas where COVID cases are spiking

 “I don’t think you can effectively walk that back,” he said.

-Ken Thigpen, a retired respiratory therapist who now works for a medical device manufacturer, is fully vaccinated and stopped wearing his mask in public after the CDC changed its guidance in May.
+Ken Thigpen, a retired respiratory therapist who now works for a medical device manufacturer, is fully vaccinated and stopped wearing his mask in public in May.
 But he started to reconsider in the last week after his job took him to hospitals in Mississippi, Louisiana, Alabama and Florida, where he witnessed medical centers getting inundated with COVID-19 patients.

 “That delta variant is intense.
 It is so transmissible that we have to do something to tamp it down,” he said.